Human Development and Family Studies (JD/MA or JD/MS)

 Policy

-- The School of Law cannot award credit for any class taken before matriculation at the School of Law.
-Dual degree candidates must, therefore, enroll at the School of Law before taking the 6 credits of HDFS courses to be counted toward the JD degree.
+2. Except in limited circumstances, the School of Law cannot award credit for any class taken before matriculation at the School of Law.
+Dual degree candidates are strongly advised to enroll at the School of Law before taking the 6 credits of HDFS courses to be counted toward the JD degree.